-ENG 121 BASIC ENGLISH
+ENG 121 BASIC WRITING (TUTORIAL)

-A pre-college level semester course that emphasizes skill sets for students who need a boost in their English grammar and writing skills.
+A pre-college level module course that emphasizes skill sets for students who need a boost in their English grammar and writing skills.
 The course lays the foundation for students to begin writing coherent well organized and well written paragraphs moving towards complete essays.
-The course is required for students whose scores on the placement examination indicate a need for more basic instruction.
-The credits for the course do not count toward progress for any degree.
+This course does not count for graduation requirements.

-REA121FOUNDATIONS FOR COLLEGE READING2 SEM.
+REA 121 FOUNDATIONS FOR COLLEGE READING (TUTORIAL) 2 SEM.
 HRS.

-Foundations for College Reading is a pre-college level course that is designed to help students locate main ideas, skim, scan for specific ideas, draw conclusions, make judgments and make inquiries.
+Foundations for College Reading is a pre-college level course that is designed to help students locate main ideas; skim and scan for specific ideas; draw conclusions; make judgments and make inquiries.
 The program is designed to be self pacing until students attain the necessary skills for college reading.
-The course is required for students whose scores on the placement examination indicate a need for more basic instruction.
-The credits for the course do not count toward progress for any degree.
+This course does not count for graduation requirements.

-MAT 121 BASIC MATHEMATICS
+MAT 121 BASIC MATH (TUTORIAL)

-This is a one semester course covering topics such as addition, subtraction, multiplication and division of real numbers, properties of real numbers, solving equations, problem-solving, conversions, basic geometry, basic data analysis and probability concepts, area of plane figures, volume and surface area of solid figures.
-The course is required for students whose score on the placement examination indicate a need for more basic instruction.
-The credit for the course do not count toward progress for any degree.
+This is a pre-college level course covering topics such as: addition, subtraction, multiplication and division of real numbers, properties of real numbers, solving equations, problem-solving, conversions, basic geometry, basic data analysis and probability concepts.
+This course does not count for graduation requirements.